yhuangsh/k8s/README.md

 # Install cert-manager

+## Install cert-manager via `helm`

+Use `helm install ./cert-manager-v0.5.2.tgz --name cert-manager` to install.
+Note that we install `cert-manager` to the default namespace rather than the `kube-system` namespace as the official guide instructed.

+## Set up ClusterIssuer

 Go to Let's Encrypt and follow instruction on installing Cerbot and use cerbot certonly port 80 needs to be open for http01 verification to go through